Caudron Type E

-The Caudron Type E two seat trainer was a larger and more powerful development of the Type C. Two or three were bought by the French military and one by the Royal Navy just before World War I but its sales were overtaken by the superior Type G.
+The Caudron Type E two-seat trainer aircraft was a larger and more powerful development of the Type C. Two or three were bought by the French military and one by the Royal Navy just before World War I, but its sales were overtaken by the superior Type G.

 Design and development

-All Caudron biplane landplanes from before and into the First World War followed the same layout: tractor configuration, short nacelles, twin booms, large tailplanes and twin fins.
-From the Type A to the Type G.3, all were single engined.
-All types contained sesquiplane examples; the early types were modified from equal span biplanes and later ones, from the type E onwards, were sesquiplanes from the start.
+All Caudron biplane landplanes from before and into the First World War followed the same layout: tractor configuration, short nacelles, twin booms, large tailplanes, and twin fins.
+From the Type A to the Type G.3, all were single-engined.
+All types contained sesquiplane examples; the early types were modified from equal-span biplanes and later ones, from the type E onwards, were sesquiplanes from the start.
 In contrast to its immediate predecessors, the Type C and Type D, the Type E was a two-seater, bigger and more powerful.
 It was designed as a military training aircraft.

-The two spar fabric covered wings had the same rectangular plan, apart from angled tips, and had an upper to lower span ratio close to 1.5.
-There were two wire braced bays on each side, though the inner ones were only about half the width of the outer.
+The two-spar fabric covered wings had the same rectangular plan, apart from angled tips, and had an upper-to-lower span ratio close to 1.5.
+There were two wire-braced bays on each side, though the inner ones were only about half the width of the outer.
 There was no stagger, so the interplane struts were parallel and vertical.
 The overhang of the upper wing was supported by parallel, outward leaning struts from the bases of the outer interplane struts.
 The rear spar was ahead of mid-chord, leaving the ribs in the rear part of the wing flexible and allowing roll control by wing warping.

-The two seat nacelle was developed from the earlier simple, flat sided structure of the Type B, supported above the lower wing on two more pairs of external interplane struts.
+The two-seat nacelle was developed from the earlier simple, flat-sided structure of the Type B, supported above the lower wing on two more pairs of external interplane struts.
 It was larger, with more space for the two occupants and military equipment.
 The pilot was at the rear with the second seat forward; the upper fuselage ahead of the cockpit was raised, leaving the occupants less exposed.
 A 70 hp Gnome Lambda rotary engine was mounted in the front under a semi-circular cowling intended to deflect oil spray.